lclarkmichalek/site/content/post/monitoring-queue.md

 successes and failures is popular, but it's what we do at Qubit.

 The second metric is the variable `kinesisWriteDuration`, registered as `stashdef_kinesis_message_write_duration_seconds`.
-Much the same as the above, the key differences are that this is a histogram.
+This is much the same as the above; the key difference is that this is a histogram.
 A histogram is made up of a number of counters, each representing a different bucket.
 Here I set up a set of exponentially distributed buckets, with 0.1 being my starting bucket, root 10 being my exponent, and 6 being the number of buckets.
 This results roughly in